Postinflammatory Hyperpigmentation & Skin Discolouration

 The top four hyperpigmentation treatments are chemical peels, IPL, laser and pigmentation creams such as hydroquinone.
 Treatment is best for excess pigmentation depends on what is causing the excess pigment and often involves combination therapy.
-Post-inflammatory hyperpigmentation and melasma are treated with chemical peels and a skin whitening cream, whereas skin discolouration from sun exposure or hereditary is treated with IPL and laser.
+For example, post-inflammatory hyperpigmentation and melasma are treated with chemical peels and a skin whitening cream.
+In contrast, skin discolouration from sun exposure or hereditary is treated with IPL and laser.
 We have the BBL Sciton IPL and picolaser.

 What is Hyperpigmentation?